neondatabase/website/content/docs/community/contribution-guide.md

 ```

-In order to add new page under a category, add a new item to `items` array with keys `title` and `slug` under specific category or subcategory:
+In order to add new page under a category, add a new item to the `items` array with keys `title` and `slug` under the category or subcategory:

 For example: